centreon/centreon-engine/doc/user/configuration/advanced/event_handlers.rst

 As already mentioned, global host and service event handlers are executed immediately before host- or service-specific event handlers.

-Event handlers are executed for HARD problem and recovery states immediately after notifications are sent out.

 Writing Event Handler Commands
 ==============================